rslayer/bhulan/README.md

 * [Python 2.7](https://www.python.org/download/releases/2.7/)

 # setup
-* use the *init.py* file to setup the initial parameters for processing such as import file location, type etc.
+* use the *init.py* file to setup the following initializing parameters:
+    * File Directory - directory location of the GPS files to be processed
+    * File Extension - extension of the file.
+This will determine how the system imports the file.
+Currently supporting excel files.
+Future iterations will have support for csv files
 * run *setup.py* to import trucks, compute properties, and compute stops